-As a table to pull up information about Presidents in India and Brazil till 2010 is being searched for, identifying the right table first is important.
-Here’s a command to scrape information enclosed in all table tags.
+Identifying the right table is important when searching for a table to pull up information about Presidents in India and Brazil till 2010.
+Here’s a command to crawl information enclosed in all table tags.

-Identify the right table by using attribute “class” of table needs to filter the right table.
-Thereafter, inspect the class name by right clicking on the required table of web page as follows:
+Identify the right table by using the attribute “class” of the table that needs to filter the right table.
+Thereafter, inspect the class name by right-clicking on the required table of the web page as follows:

 - Inspect element